InterSystems

 InterSystems Corporation is a privately held vendor of software systems and technology for high-performance database management, rapid application development, integration, and healthcare information systems.
 The vendor's products include InterSystems IRIS Data Platform, Caché Database Management System (now largely superseded by IRIS), the InterSystems Ensemble integration platform (more recently marketed as HealthShare Health Connect), the HealthShare healthcare informatics platform and TrakCare healthcare information system, which is sold outside the United States.

-InterSystems is based in Boston, Massachusetts.
-The company's revenue was $727 million in 2019.
+InterSystems is headquartered at One Congress in Boston, Massachusetts.
+A privately held company, InterSystems reached a significant financial milestone in 2023 by surpassing $1 billion in annual revenue.
+As of 2024, the company reported annual revenues exceeding $1.1 billion and employs approximately 2,400 people worldwide.
+Its technology is a primary driver in the healthcare sector, where it is estimated to manage records for over one billion patients.